Knapperr/finnsie/README.md

 # Finnsie Engine

-This engine is being built while I study the [handmade hero series](https://handmadehero.org/) and read **Game Engine Architechure** by *Jason Gregory*.
+This engine is being built while I study the [handmade hero series](https://handmadehero.org/), read **Game Engine Architechure** by *Jason Gregory* and learn graphics programming.

-I am using this project as an opportunity to expand on my journey of learning game engines.

 --------------------
 #### Libraries used